pymupdf/PyMuPDF/docs/page.rst

             The following **limitations** exist by design:

             * The visual appearance of a page may have been designed in a very complex way.
 For example in PDF, layers (Optional Content Groups) can control the visibility of any item (drawings and other objects) depending on whatever condition: for example showing or suppressing a watermark depending on the current output device (screen, paper, ...), or option-based inclusion / omission of details in a technical document, and so on.
-            * Only drawings are extracted, other page content is ignored.
-The method therefore does not detect whether a drawing is covered, hidden or overlaid in the original document (e.g. by some text or by an image).
+            * Only drawings are considered, other page content is ignored.
+The method therefore does not detect, whether a drawing is covered, hidden or overlaid in the original document (e.g. by some text or by an image).

             Effects like these are ignored by the method -- it will **unconditionally return all paths**.

       .. note:: This method is much faster than in earlier version.
-It is based on the output of :meth:`Page.get_cdrawings` -- which in turn is faster but requires some more attention processing its output.
+It is based on the output of :meth:`Page.get_cdrawings` -- which in turn is faster but requires more attention processing its output.

       .. note:: The ``"clippings"`` parameter requests to also return clipping paths.
 These are paths which do not display drawings, but instead suppress the visibility of other paths outside some rectangle given as path key "scissor".
 The detail workings of this mechanism are yet under investigation.